All Episodes

 That's all gone, Patrick.

-Was there a stand down order?
+Was there a stand-down order?

-Was there a stand down order?
+Was there a stand-down order?

 See what I mean?

-That is somebody shifting their opinion quite strongly.
+Somebody's shifting their opinion quite strongly.

 Yeah.

-It's like time for you guys to wake up and say no more, draw a line of the sand.
+It's like, time for you guys to wake up and say no more.

 I don't care if you hate me.

-I mean, that's that's that's a pretty radical change.
+I mean, that's a pretty radical change.

 Right.